raspberrypilearning/getting-started-with-gpio-zero/worksheet.md

 ![](images/led-gpio17.png)

-The LED should now turn off, but now it's on a GPIO pin, it can be controlled by code.
+The LED should now turn off, but now it's on a GPIO pin, and can therefore be controlled by code.

 ## Switching an LED on and off